khimo/khimo.github.io/bli-guides/bli-remote-support-specialist.md

 ## State monitoring and support actions

-After loggin in at [Khimo.com/installer](https://www.khimo.com/installer), remote support specialist is capable to check for each device present in the installation the following _NetworkLink_ devices states:
+After logging into [Khimo.com/installer](https://www.khimo.com/installer), the remote suport specialist will be able to check the following information on the available _NetworkLink_ devices:

-+ _Connection state_: Connection status of the device
++ _Connection state_: Displays if the device is online or offline.
-+ _Playing state_: Render control state of the device
++ _Playing state_: Shows the current playing state of the device.
-+ _Selected source_: Source being played by the device
++ _Selected source_: Displays the source being played by the device, if any.
-+ _Source ID_: Origin Source ID being played
++ _Source ID_: Displays the Source identifier of the source being played by the device.
-+ _Volume_: Volume level of device
++ _Volume_: Shows the volume level of device.

 <div class="text-center">
   <img src="pictures/bli-remote-support-specialist/remote-specialist-page.png" class="img-fluid" alt="Remote specialist page"/>
 </div>
 <br>

-Sources that could be selected depends on each device.
-In some products, it is also possible to remotely trigger a _Reboot_ command from the _actions menu_.
+The remote support specialis will be able to perform the following actions on the devices:

++ _Volume increase or decrease_.
++ _Standby the device_.
++ _Reboot the device_, if the device supports it.
++ _Select a source on the device_.